moneybutton/docs/docs/mb-react.md

 When `devMode` is set to true no transactions are made when you swipe the button.
 It's just to try the button.

-For more information about how the parameters work, please reffer to [html version documentation](mb-html.md)
+For more information about how the parameters work, please refer to [html version documentation](mb-html.md)